Exaii2/blender-creature-limb-drawer/README.md

 Each can be used by setting the respective GeometryNodes modifier to one of the 'creature limb generator (style)'.

-The control structure meshes have a simple ambient occlusion based material.
-This requires rendering in cycles.
-Consider using a 'set material'-node, near the end of the geometry node setup.

 These control structure meshes are found in every style collection.
 These are duplicates and only differ in which geometry node setup is used.
+These meshes do not have a set material themselves.

+The instanced LimbPart-meshes have a simple ambient occlusion based material applied to them.
+These require rendering in cycles for correct display.
+Consider using a 'set material'-node in the GeometryNodes after the 'Generic Creature Limb Generator'-node, if you quickly want to swap out the material for the whole generated mesh.

 # CURRENT ISSUES AND LIMITATIONS